MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 ## Setting up MBS

-Setting up MBS consists of the following steps:
+Setting up MBS consists of the following steps.
+Please note you cannot attach locally created VHD (VHDX) files, and use them as storage on a physical DPM server.

 1. Make sure you're running DPM 2016 or later on a VM running Windows Server 2016 or later.
 2. To create a volume on a virtual disk in a storage pool: